 Adelaide has what is frequently called a “Mediterranean climate” with hot summers and cooler winters.
 The average daytime temperatures are 15 degrees C in winter and 29 degrees C in summer.

-The School is located in the suburb of Stonyfell, on the eastern side of Adelaide, just 6km from the CBD.
+The School is located in the suburb of Stonyfell, on the eastern side of Adelaide, just six kilometres from Adelaide’s CBD.
 It is centrally located to inner city suburbs such as Norwood and Burnside, as well as the greater Hills district, with the freeway just a short drive away.

-Getting to St Peter’s Girls’ School couldn’t be easier.
+Getting to St Peter’s Girls’ School is easy.
 There are a range of public bus services that stop on Hallett Road, as well as the School’s own private bus network.
 Whether you live north, south, east or west of the Adelaide CBD, St Peter’s Girls’ School has buses starting at Tea Tree Gully, Golden Grove, West Lakes, the inner and outer south areas and the Adelaide Hills.

 For detailed information about public bus routes, check Adelaide Metro.
 Services are available between Stonyfell and the city; Keswick and Paradise; Aldgate and Carey Gully to Burnside and the city; and the School service to Marryatville and the city.